On the analysis of optimization with fixed-rank matrices: a quotient geometric view: Introduction

 \subsection{Contributions}

 First, we prove that the RGD algorithm of~\cite{mishra2012} (on $\prodspstar$) induces a sequence on $\mrkk$ that admits an explicit update rule, and that the sequence is invariant to changes of its iterate $(G,H)\in\prodspstar$ in the equivalence classes.
-Second, we analyse the convergence behavior of the algorithm under the {\it restricted positive definiteness}\/ (RPD) property\revm{~\cite{10.1093/imanum/drz061}} in solving the following low-rank matrix optimization problems: \begin{example}[Compressed sensing] Let $\mstar$ be an $m\times n$ matrix and $b^{\star}= \Phi(\mstar)$ a vector observed through a matrix sensing operator, $\Phi:\vecsp\to\reals^{d}$.
-Consider recovering $\mstar$ by minimizing $f(X) := \frac{1}{2}(\|\Phi(X)-b^{\star}\|_{2}^2-\|b^{\star}\|_{2}^{2})$ for a low-rank matrix~$X$. \end{example} \begin{example}[Matrix completion] Let $\mstar\in\vecsp$ be a matrix observed only on an index set $\Omega\subset \iran{m}\times \iran{n}$.
-Consider completing $\mstar$ by minimizing $f(X):=\frac{1}{2}\fro{\po(X-\mstar)}^2$ for a low-rank matrix~$X$. \end{example} Through the RPD property of the objective function $f$ around the true hidden matrix $\mstar$, we demonstrate the existence of a {\it region of attraction}\/ on $\mrkk$, in which the landscape of the objective function in the ambient space $\vecsp$ is preserved.
-Then, we prove results about the local convergence rate of the quotient geometry-based RGD algorithm for both compressed sensing and matrix completion.
-To the best of our knowledge, this is the first convergence rate analysis of the RGD algorithm of~\cite{mishra2012} for matrix completion on $\mrkk$.
+Second, we analyse the convergence behavior of the algorithm under the {\it restricted positive definiteness}\/ (RPD) property~\cite{10.1093/imanum/drz061} in solving the following low-rank matrix optimization problems: \begin{example}[Compressed sensing] Let $\mstar$ be an $m\times n$ matrix and $b^{\star}= \Phi(\mstar)$ a vector observed through a matrix sensing operator, $\Phi:\vecsp\to\reals^{d}$.
+Recover $\mstar$ by minimizing $f(X) := \frac{1}{2}\|\Phi(X)-b^{\star}\|_{2}^2$ with a low-rank matrix~$X$. \end{example} \begin{example}[Matrix completion] Let $\mstar\in\vecsp$ be a matrix observed only on an index set $\Omega\subset \iset{m}\times \iset{n}$.
+Complete $\mstar$ by minimizing $f(X):=\frac{1}{2}\fro{\po(X-\mstar)}^2$ with a low-rank matrix~$X$. \end{example} Through the RPD property of the objective function $f$ around the true hidden matrix $\mstar$, we demonstrate the existence of a region of attraction on $\mrkk$ in which the landscape of $f$ in the ambient space $\vecsp$ is preserved.
+Then, we prove results about the local convergence rate of the quotient geometry-based RGD algorithm for the minimization of $f$ on $\mrkk$.
+To the best of our knowledge, this is the first convergence rate analysis of the RGD algorithm of~\cite{mishra2012} using quotient geometry of the fixed-rank matrix manifold.

 We illustrate the main results through numerical experiments: we show that the quotient manifold-based algorithms not only enjoy the benefits of low-rank matrix factorization but also present desirable {\it invariance}\/ properties that the Euclidean gradient descent does not possess.
 In particular, its convergence behavior does not vary with changes in the {\it balancing}\/ between the factor matrices, while the performance of Euclidean gradient descent can be easily deteriorated due to unbalanced factor matrices.